oracle/odpi/doc/src/public_functions/dpiPool.rst

         uint32_t \*value)

     Returns the maximum lifetime of all sessions in the pool, in seconds.
-    Sessions in the pool are terminated when this value has been reached, but only when another session is released back to the pool.
+    Sessions in the pool are terminated after they have been in the pool for the specified period of time.
+Note that termination only occurs when another session is released back to the pool.
+The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.